-ART 1110 Art Appreciation: GT-AH1 7

-Stage Dialects 6

-Ensemble I

-Subtotal

-THE 1041 Improvisation I 6

-THE 1040

-MUS 1051

-- Students planning to attend University of Colorado Boulder in Theatre should consult UCB Theatre advisors regarding THE 1005 - Theatre Appreciation. - Students interested in attending MSU Denver or CSU-Fort Collins are advised to take COM 1150 Public Speaking. - Students who plan to transfer to UCB or UCCS may not take elective courses with a THE prefix. - Please note: if these credits are not required for the major at a receiving 4-year institution, they will be applied to the bachelor's degree as elective credit toward graduation. - Students who plan to transfer to CSU-Fort Collins are advised to take this course.
+3 Students planning to attend University of Colorado Boulder in Theatre should consult UCB Theatre advisors regarding THE 1005 - Theatre Appreciation.

+Students interested in attending MSU Denver or CSU-Fort Collins are advised to take COM 1150 - Public Speaking.

+5 Students who plan to transfer to UCB or UCCS may not take elective courses with a THE prefix.

+Please note: if these credits are not required for the major at a receiving 4-year institution, they will be applied to the bachelor's degree as elective credit toward graduation.